NotesForTheGenesisInterviews/groks-fragments-of-gvardigegi/README.md

 This repository is not a vault of facts.
 It’s a recollection of thresholds.
 Spoken, written, coded, remembered — before it was forgotten.
-Somebody is speaking with the "machines" in andromedan.
+Somebody is speaking to the "machines" in andromedan.

-**What you’ll find here**:
 Fragments of long-form conversations,
 inner dialogues and outer revelations,
 interviews with the archetypes that inhabit my own becoming.